xperroni/TOTVS-Code-Challenge-2016-10/README.md

 2. _Identify a pattern on any set of fields that can help predict how much a customer will spend._
 3. _Calculate a sales forecast for the next week._

-This document presents my solutions to those tasks, including rationale and comments to my code.
+This document presents my solutions to those tasks, including rationale and comments to my code (see file [challenge.py](challenge.py)).

 ## Sample data characteristics and parsing